 Learn More: Self Declaration

 The Italy Self-Declaration Form is required for international arrivals in an effort to overcome the risks of the coronavirus pandemic.
-All travelers who wish to enter Italy must complete this form.
+All travelers, except those from San Marino or Vatican City, need to complete a Self-Declaration Form before arrival.

 Visit the FAQs to see if Italy’s borders are currently open for travelers of your nationality.
 If you’re ready to get started on your journey to Italy, apply for the Italy Self-Declaration Form now.